lucisgit/moodle-assignsubmission_mahara/README.md

  - NetSpot
  - Pukunui Technology

-The assignment feedback plugin was developed by:
+The upgrade to the Moodle 2.3 mod/assign module was developed by:

  - University of Portland by Philip Cali and Tony Box (box@up.edu)
+ - Lancaster University

 Subsequent updates to the plugin were implemented by Aaron Wells at Catalyst IT, with funding from: